-The Opioid Crisis has impacted our community and has been a focus for County leaders.
-At DSS, the Chemical Dependency Services Unit (CDSU) ensures that those who cannot work due to a Substance Use Disorder, receive an assessment and follow up case management services as needed to ensure that they receive the treatment necessary to achieve health and ultimately return to self-sufficiency.
-In 2018, this unit experienced an increase in the number of individuals who received assessments; 75 vs 58 assessments.
-In addition, the CDSU team provided 230 Case Management cases during 2018.
+The Opioid Crisis continues to impact our community.
+In 2019, County Executive Garnar declared a State of Emergency due to the significant rise in Opioid Deaths.
+At DSS, the Chemical Dependency Services Unit (CDSU) ensures that those recipients who are identified as having a Substance Use Disorder, receive an assessment and follow up case management services as needed to ensure that they receive the appropriate treatment.
+In 2019, this unit experienced a monthly increase in the number of individuals who received assessments; 100 vs 75 assessments.
+In addition, the monthly average the CDSU team provided Case Management services was 96 cases during 2019.